Combined Scottish Districts

 Combined Scottish Districts is a select Scottish provincial amateur rugby union team that draws its players from Glasgow District, Edinburgh District, North of Scotland District, Midlands District, South of Scotland District and Scottish Exiles District.
 It is occasionally known as the Scottish Districts side.

 Like all District sides in Scotland, this was open to any nationality of players that played in Scotland.
-However in practice it was used to showcase Scottish talent, and the side was formed primarily to play against international opposition.
+However, in practice it was used to showcase Scottish talent, and the side was formed primarily to play against international opposition.

 History

 Formation

 The first match can be taken as the 'Scottish side' which played the Anglo-Scots on 23 December 1911, as a trial match.

-The first international match of the Combined Scottish Districts side can be taken as in 27 November 1912 to play against South Africa at New Anniesland in Glasgow.
+The first international match of the Combined Scottish Districts side can be taken as on 27 November 1912 to play against South Africa at New Anniesland in Glasgow.

 It was officially billed as a 'Glasgow and Districts' side but a cursory look at the side reveals players from South of Scotland District, Midlands District, Edinburgh District as well as Glasgow District in the team fielded.

 Only the Glasgow Herald reported the resulting team as a 'Glasgow and Districts' side.

 The Scotsman reported the team more accurately as a 'Scottish' side.
 It noted: